lfuller20/Basic_Circuit_Python/README.md

 ### Problems

-My friends Miles Kershner and Pieter Halvorson Taylor, (mkershn16 and phalvor47), helped me with all of the problems that I had on this project.
+My friends [Miles Kershner](https://github.com/mkershn16) and [Pieter Halvorson Taylor](https://github.com/phalvor47) , helped me with all of the problems that I had on this project.

 ### What I learned